 He is the all-time record goalscorer for Manchester City in all competitions.
-After playing amateur football for Wath Athletic, Brook began his professional football career with nearby Barnsley, playing in the outside left position.
-Brook has been described as an 'unorthodox' outside left 'with a licence to roam'.
+After playing amateur football for Wath Athletic, Brook began his professional football career with nearby Barnsley.
+He has been described as an 'unorthodox' outside left 'with a licence to roam'.
 He won the 1934 FA Cup.
 Capped 18 times.
-Brook was involved in the famous Battle of Highbury international against the world champions Italy in 1934.
+Brook was involved in the famous Battle of Highbury game against the world champions Italy in 1934.

 AM/LM: David Silva (Spain)

 David Silva became a starter at Valencia in 2006 which forced Palbo Aimar to leave the club.
 In 2010, he joined Manchester City helping the club to win their first Preimership in over 40 years.
 For Spain, he had over120 caps from 2006 onward.
 He was a key player throughout the period as Spain won the "triple crown": two European Championship and a World Cup.

 El Kun became the youngest player ever to play in the Argentine Primera Division in 2003 when he played for Independiente.
 In 2006, Atletico Madrid broke their transfer record to sign him.
 He rewarded the club with the Europa Cup in 2010.
 In 2011, he joined Manchester City.
 Again, he rewarded the club with an added time goal that won the Preimership for Manchester City's first ever title.
 At the time of writing, he had over 80 caps.